ctrl-alt-del/devenv/README.md

 ## Rails
-Verify that Ruby and devkit are installed in your machine:
+To verify both Ruby and devkit are installed in your machine, run the following lines on your git bash:
 ```sh
 which ruby
 which gem